 6.1.2.4.3 PC5 unicast link release procedure accepted by the target UE

 Upon receiving a DIRECT LINK RELEASE REQUEST message, the target UE shall stop timer T5001, timer T5002 for this PC5 unicast link, if any of those timers is running, and abort any other ongoing PC5 signalling protocol procedures on this link.
 The target UE shall respond with a DIRECT LINK RELEASE ACCEPT message.
+The target UE shall include the new LSB of KNRP ID in the DIRECT LINK RELEASE ACCEPT message.
 After the message is sent, the target UE shall release the PC5 unicast link.